astrofrog/astropy-APEs/APE6.rst

   object is not slicable, then an error should be raised since the slicing cannot be successfully carried out.
 The example code above could include a nice error message if a property is not slicable.

+Note that slicing does not always have to return an array - for example in the case of WCS, it would return a new WCS object that would map the pixel coordinates in the subset to world coordinates, so it would simply be an updated transformation rather than an array slice.

 Faciliating the use of ``NDData`` sub-classes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^